-Leeds Trinity University is a company limited by guarantee, formally established in 2007 as an incorporated body.
-It is a registered charity.
+Leeds Trinity University is a company limited by guarantee, formally established in 2007 as an incorporated body under the Companies Act.
+It is registered in England and Wales and has no subsidiaries.
+It is also a registered charity and regulated by the Charity Commission.
 Its objects, powers and framework of governance are set out in its Memorandum and Articles of Association.
 Members of the Board of Governors are Directors of the Company and Trustees of the Charity.
 As a Catholic foundation established in 1966, the institution operated under a Trust Deed until its incorporation in 2007.
 The current Memorandum and Articles of Association of Leeds Trinity University state: 'The objects of Leeds Trinity University shall be the establishment, conduct and development of a Roman Catholic institution for the advancement of education for the benefits of the public.'
 The Board of Governors approves the Strategic Plan of the institution.
 The Articles of Association require the University to have a governing body and an academic board, each with clearly defined functions and responsibilities, to oversee its activities.